Ovulation Test – Urine Dip Test

 LH Ovulation Test

 The LH ovulation test is one of the most effective ways to detect ovulation as a home test or for clinical use.

 This test kit is 99% accurate and is designed to detect levels of lh (luteinizing hormone lh) in urine.
-The reaction time of most testing strips is as low as 5 minutes.
+The reaction time of most dip tests is as low as 5 minutes.

 If there are any health concerns we recommend speaking to your primary care physician for more information.